 B. Voting Rights

 Through secret ballot, the members shall elect a Board of Directors to manage the affairs of AGYC, and shall approve or disapprove annual budgets, financial proposals, and various referenda.
 One vote may be cast for each lot owned.
 Members may also initiate various actions through the initiative process.
+See Membership Meetings subsection for the initiative process.

 C. Benefits